pvasek/kudu-wiki/Configurable-settings.md

     WEBSITE_NODE_DEFAULT_VERSION=0.10.5

+### Change the Npm version

+Used the change the version of Npm that is used by default

+    WEBSITE_NPM_DEFAULT_VERSION=1.2.30

 ### Add user profile support for a site

 See [this forum thread](http://social.msdn.microsoft.com/Forums/windowsazure/en-US/b919f872-2d4c-4c94-9cf1-9494e97d35ce/deployments-fails-when-referencing-systemxaml?forum=azuregit) for details.
 Note that this is only available for sites running in Basic or Standard mode.